 By far the best harness I have ever used to help a dog move and walk is the Bluedog ‘Help ‘em Up Harness’.
-We use these every day in our rehabilitation clinic to assist dogs to walk, to help them during hydrotherapy sessions, to help lift them in and out of the car or their wheelchairs.
-In my opinion, they are the best on the market for this purpose, great value for money, well made, durable and comfortable.
+We use these harnesses every day in our rehabilitation clinic.
+To assist dogs to walk, to help them during hydrotherapy sessions, to help lift them in and out of the car or their wheelchairs.
+In my opinion, they are the best on the market for this purpose.
+Great value for money, well made, durable and comfortable.

 These harnesses have both a front and a rear section.
-The benefit of the 2 sections being clipped together is the rear section can not fall off the back of the dog.
+The benefit of the 2 sections being clipped together is the rear section cannot fall off the back of the dog.
 The harness can be kept on your dog for prolonged periods of time – up to 12 hours.
-The handles are well positioned to enable the handler to easily lift and maneuver the dog.
+The handles are well positioned to enable the handler to easily lift and manoeuvre the dog.

 You also have the option of purchasing accessories: a walking handle or leash to enable a good body posture for the person assisting the dog.

-A seat belt can be easily attached in the car for secure traveling.
+A seat belt can be easily attached in the car for secure travelling.

-This is a great harness for helping your dog to get up from lying, to help them walk if they are weak and cant weight bear well, to lift them up and down stairs, or in / out of the car.
+This is a great harness for helping your dog to get up from lying down.
+To help them walk if they are weak and cant weight bear well.
+Or to lift them up and down stairs, or in/out of the car.
 Also great for use during therapy sessions – in the underwater treadmill, or swimming, or to help balance on exercise equipment.
 Can easily be washed if soiled.

 Choosing a size: